jonah-criswell/EcommerceApp/README.md

   Create, update, and delete products with fields including name, description, price, inventory count, and image uploads.
 Data is stored in a **SQLite** relational database.

 - **Authentication System**
-  Only authenticated users can manage products.
-Create an account via the **Sign Up** link in the navbar to access these features.
+  Only administrative users can manage products.
+Log in using the email: admin@demo.com and password: admin223 to explore functionality in editing, creating, and deleting products.
+Create an account via the **Sign Up** link in the navbar to explore what a normal logged in user experiences.

 - **Product Search**
   Use the search bar on the home page to filter through a growing list of products by name or description.